Suzuki Shin'ichi II

+Early life

 Suzuki's original name was Okamoto Keizō (岡本圭三) and he was born in Izu.
 From an early age he enjoyed drawing and painting, and at thirteen or fourteen he set off for Yokohama determined to become an artist.

 He became a student of the artist Charles Wirgman, a friend and former partner of the photographer Felice Beato.
 On seeing a photograph of a wrestler, Okamoto was so taken with the detail and image quality of the novel medium that he decided to become a photographer.

-He learned photography at the Yokohama photographic studio of Shimooka Renjō, where he worked for a number of years from 1870, and where he met his future father-in-law, Suzuki Shin'ichi I who was also apprenticed to Shimooka.
+Suzuki learned photography at the Yokohama photographic studio of Shimooka Renjō, where he worked for a number of years from 1870, and where he met his future father-in-law, Suzuki Shin'ichi I who was also apprenticed to Shimooka.
 In 1873 Okamoto married Suzuki's daughter Nobu (のぶ), and — by the custom known as muko-iri (婿入り) — moved into the Suzuki family, adopting the father's name.
 (The older photographer thereupon changed his own name.)